 When plaque isn’t removed it will harden into calculus.
 Now, this is a serious problem as calculus can’t be removed by brushing your teeth.
 The longer it stays on a tooth, the more damage it will do.
 In essence, it causes tooth decay, creating holes in your teeth.
 This will possibly come with some pain, depending on how deep the decay goes.
 Fillings are also known as cavities, and this can all be prevented by brushing your teeth.

 Plaque isn’t hard, so it can be brushed away with ease.
 By contrast, calculus sticks to your teeth and almost becomes as hard as it.
+Keep in mind that calculus can’t be removed by brushing your teeth.
 The only way to remove it is by seeing a dentist.
 Before choosing where to go, always make sure they’re setting the standard for impeccable dentistry by checking the reviews from previous patients.
 This lets you know if you do a good job or if they’re keen to get you in and out as quickly as possible.

 Avoid root canals